About Open Books

-Zingerman’s has built a culture of radical transparency with regard to financial books and company performance.
-Every detail about the company P&L is shared at weekly meetings and posted on whiteboards for everyone to see.
-Every employee participates in setting revenue goals, production goals, and cost goals, and then their progress toward those goals is tracked in real time.
+Every detail about the company's profits and losses is shared at weekly meetings and posted on whiteboards for everyone to see.
+Every employee participates in setting revenue goals, production goals, and cost goals, and their progress toward those goals is tracked in real time.

-We see Open Book Management as a key addition to our Holacracy practice that contributes to the success of our unique model at Action Verb.
+We see open book management as a key addition to our Holacracy practice that contributes to the success of our unique business model.

-Since we distribute real decision making authority to every person in our organization, we’d better make sure that every single employee has the data they need to make the best decisions possible.
+Since we distribute real decision making authority to every person in our organization, it's vital that every single employee has the data they need to make the best decisions possible.

-Does working at Action Verb sound like it could be for you?
+Does working at Action Verb sound interesting?
+Do you like transparency and autonomy?